richw2k/about/README.md

 # Richard Walker &ndash; Technical Writer

-_Over 8 years experience in making complicated things simple and easy to understand._
+_10 years experience in making complicated things simple and easy to understand._

-This respository serves as a single, constantly up-to-date showcase of my technical writing experience and qualifications as well as my technical proficiency with GitHub, MadCap Flare, Markdown, and API documentation.<br><br>
+This respository serves as a showcase of my technical writing experience and qualifications as well as my technical proficiency with GitHub, MadCap Flare, Markdown, and API documentation.<br><br>

 ## :briefcase: Portfolio